getlago/lago-java-client/docs/EventsApi.md

 # **eventEstimateFees**
 > Fees eventEstimateFees(eventEstimateFeesInput)

-Estimate fees for an instant charge
+Estimate fees for a pay in advance charge

-Estimate the fees that would be created after reception of an event for a billable metric attached to one or multiple instant charges
+Estimate the fees that would be created after reception of an event for a billable metric attached to one or multiple pay in advance charges

 ### Example
 ```java